ferdium/ferdium-server/docker/README.md

 Here are some example snippets to help you get started creating a container.

 The docker can be run as is, with the default sqlite database, or you can modify your environment variables to use an external database (e.g. MySQL, MariaDB, Postgres, etc).
-After setting up the docker container you will likely need to create a reverse proxy to access Ferdi-server outside of your home network, using a webserver such as NGINX.
+After setting up the docker container you will need to create a reverse proxy to access Ferdi-server outside of your home network, using a webserver such as NGINX.

+**Existing users, please note:** The latest updates to Ferdi-server and the Ferdi-server Docker image introduce changes to the default SQLite database name and location, as well as the internal containeer port.
+Please see the comments in the [Migration section](#migrating-from-an-existing-ferdi-server) below in order to continue using your existing Ferdi-server database.

 ### docker